• Search Icon

 Purchased from the Pippy Houldsworth Gallery, London by the Contemporary Art Society through Valeria Napoleone XX Contemporary Art Society, 2019; presented to Brighton Museum & Art Gallery, 2019

-Mary Kelly’s important early film Antepartum was acquired for the Royal Pavilion & Museums, Brighton & Hove’s Fine Art Collection through the Valeria Napoleone XX Contemporary Art Society award, which supports the acquisition of significant works by a living female artist for a museum collection.
+Mary Kelly’s important early film Antepartum (1973) was acquired for the fine art collection at Brighton & Hove Museums through the Valeria Napoleone XX Contemporary Art Society (VN XX CAS) award, which supports the acquisition of significant works by a living female artist for a museum collection.

 Mary Kelly is an established figure on the international art scene.
 She was renowned early in her career for introducing feminist concerns into the male-dominated conceptual art world in the 1970s.
 The film Antepartum is part of a series of works where Kelly focus on the experience of pregnancy and motherhood.
 It is a prologue to her iconic Post-Partum Document, (1973-79) a six-year project in which Kelly, influenced by psychoanalytic theory, explored and documented the mother-child relationship.